 There are no plans to use any portion of the property for non-industrial purposes.
 The properties immediately surrounding the Spruance Facility are entirely industrial and commercial in nature.

 The voluntary investigations as well as the RFI determined that constituents were widely distributed in groundwater with only limited areas of impacted soil.
 DuPont Spruance has collected groundwater samples from approximately two hundred fifty (250) monitoring wells located on and adjacent to the facility.
 The groundwater constituents of potential concern (COPCs) identified are carbon tetrachloride, chloroform, tetrachloroethylene, trichloroethylene, hexamethylphosphoramide (HMPA), trichlorofluoromethane (TCFM), vinyl chloride, and perfluorooctanoic acid (PFOA).
 Groundwater is not used on the site for drinking water, and no downgradient users of off-site groundwater exist between the site boundary and the James River.

-Institutional Controls (ICs) and Engineering Controls (ECs) at the Facility will be implemented in accordance with the Final Remedy Implementation requirements described in the Facility's Permit.
-ICs and ECs will include (but will not be limited to) the prohibition of the use of the property for residential use, and the use of groundwater beneath the property except for non-contact cooling water.
-A draft UECA Covenant was submitted to VDEQ for review in March 2014.
+Institutional Controls (ICs) and Engineering Controls (ECs) at the Facility were implemented in accordance with the Final Remedy Implementation requirements described in the Facility's Permit.
+ICs and ECs include (but but are not limited to) the prohibition of the use of the property for residential use, and the use of groundwater beneath the property except for non-contact cooling water.
+A UECA Covenant was recorded with the City of Richmond and Chesterfield County, VA in September 2014.

 - Some of the site’s key documents of interest are accessible below:

 - Corrective Action Statement of Basis[ 21 pp, 810 KB, About PDF]